oskros/Pummeler/README.md

 # FeralHelper
 Several LUA utility functions for Ferals in classic World of Warcraft (1.12.1).
-Used optimally together with WeakAuras
+Used optimally together with WeakAuras Credit to Cernie at https://github.com/Cernie/Pummeler for functions used to scan the tooltip for getting MCP charges

 Author: Oskros